 Research that is open to the world

 In a world that is increasingly open and connected, Lesaffre’s R&D takes a firmly international, multidisciplinary, multi-partner approach.
-For example, more than 200 experienced researchers work in close collaboration with some 60 universities and research centers all over the world, as well as world-renowned experts, governments and associations.
+For example, more than 570 R&D experts work in close collaboration with some 60 universities and research centers all over the world, as well as world-renowned experts, governments and associations.
 At the same time, Lesaffre’s R&D is also involved in a number of European projects.

 - EMBL – European Molecular Biology Laboratory